Report a problem

 Pruning trees located on nature strips (verges)

 Tree pruning is Council’s responsibility.
-If you see a tree that needs pruning, removing, or other maintenance, please contact Council's Call Centre on 1300 722 542 and lodge a service request.
+If you see a tree that needs pruning, removing, or other maintenance, please lodge an online service request or contact Council's Call Centre on 1300 722 542.

 Only Council's Tree Gang staff and/or Council approved tree contractors are permitted to undertake works on public trees and both have the requisite qualifications, experience and insurances to undertake those works in a safe and compliant manner.